RemyPaulJr/notes/aws/data engineer cert/Data Engineering Fundamentals.md

 - More about governance and organization rather than technologies.
 - Individual teams own "data products" within a given domain.

 >[!NOTE]
 > This is more about the ownership, access and responsibility of data within a larger organization.
 For example, a team might be responsible for maintaining specific data, and offering it as a product to others within the larger organization.
 Decentralized way of governing the data within an organization
 >

+- These data products server various "use cases" around the organization.
+- Sometimes called - "Domain-based data management"